ll7/scenario_runner/Docs/Overview_of_Scenarios.md

 ![](img/Images%20for%20execution%20results/IMG_20200608_173401.jpg)

 ### Executing OtherLeadingVehicle_3 and OtherLeadingVehicle_7
-Its in fact the same scenarios as in the both Scenarios above.
+Its in fact the same scenarios as in the both scenarios above.
 The little difference now is that there is a two-lane instead of a three-lane given.

 ### Executing OtherLeadingVehicle_4 and OtherLeadingVehicle_5 and OtherLeadingVehicle_6
-Same Scenarios as the mentioned scenario above.
+Same scenarios as the mentioned scenario above.
 The difference here ist that there is a four-lane given.

 ### Control Loss
 In this scenario control loss of a vehicle is tested due to bad road conditions, etc